aparapi/aparapi/README.md

 aparapi
 =======

 This is the official home of AMD's Aparapi.
-Please see http://developer.amd.com/tools-and-sdks/open-source/ for additional AMD open-source contributions.
+Please see http://developer.amd.com/tools-and-sdks/open-source/ for additional AMD open source contributions.

 Please refer to the [current documentation](doc/README.md) or the older docs on google code [Aparapi Google Code](https://code.google.com/p/aparapi/) for documentation.

-We plan to implement Binary downloads at [Maven Central](http://central.sonatype.org/).
+Binary downloads at [Maven Central](http://central.sonatype.org/) coming soon!

 Watch this space!